boazbk/crypto/lec_20_quantum_part2.md

 $\vec{v}$ to coordinates with most significant bit $0$ (resp. $1$).

-The equations above are the crux of the divide-and-conquer idea of the FFT algorithm, since they allow to replace a size-$m$ problem with two size-$m/2$ subproblems, leading to a recursive time bound of the form $T(m) = 2T(m/2) + O(m)$ which solves to
+The equations above are the crux of the divide-and-conquer idea of the FFT algorithm, since they allow replacing a size-$m$ problem with two size-$m/2$ subproblems, leading to a recursive time bound of the form $T(m) = 2T(m/2) + O(m)$ which solves to
 $T(m)=O(m\log m)$.